uranos-gpu/uranos-gpu/README.md

 make -j comp=intel model=debug
 ```

-compiles the code with the intel compiler using the debugging flags
+compiles the code with the intel compiler using the debugging flags.